|

-The other night I was having dinner in a resto, and struck up a conversation with the fellow dining at the next table, who turned out to be Swiss.
+The other night I was having dinner in a restaurant, and struck up a conversation with the fellow dining at the next table, who turned out to be Swiss.
 As we talked, the conversation turned to what I did and when I replied that I wrote cookbooks on baking and chocolate.
-His curiosity was piqued...as well as that of the two Belgian women at the other table.
+His curiosity was piqued, as well as that of the two Belgian women at another table.

 Belgian Chocolates